 You do not need to be an accredited investor to buy or sell notes through Paperstac.
 Here's what that means.
 However, non-accredited investors may be limited to investing no more than 10% of their annual income or net worth.
 Paperstac is available to investors worldwide.

-Paperstac allows investors to buy notes through Self-Directed IRAs and says that 26% of notes on the site are purchased through these IRAs.
+Investors can buy mortgage notes through Self-Directed IRAs and Paperstac says that 26% of notes on the site are purchased through these IRAs.
 Their Self-Directed IRA partners include Alto IRA, Advanta IRA, CamaPlan, and Entrust Group among others.